 In World Book Advanced, middle school and high school students can find primary source documents, eBooks, biographies, videos, and images related to the U.S. Constitution.

 Click the Related Information tab to find primary sources about the Constitution.
 This rigorous text will challenge students, pushing them to use critical thinking skills for mastery.

 You might also want to check out Teaching with Documents, another helpful resource found by choosing Research and Resources in the upper right corner of World Book Advanced, and then choosing Educator Tools from the list.
 Choose Constitutional Issues and explore the content available including lessons and discussion questions.

 High school students can find primary source documents along with point/counterpoint articles related to constitutional issues in Points of View Reference Center.
-Students can debate and discuss amendments from the Bill of Rights using the helpful Guides to Critical Analysis for a variety of topics including Free Speech and Social Media.
+Students can debate and discuss amendments from the Bill of Rights using the helpful Guides to Critical Analysis for a variety of topics including the U.S. Constitution and Free Speech and Social Media.